-Commercial kitchens and food service areas are environments where electrical appliances may be located close to liquids, operate in and around damp conditions or where restricted movement for installation and service is evident.
+Commercial bakeries, kitchens and food service areas are environments where electrical appliances may be located close to liquids, or operate in and around damp conditions, or where restricted movement for installation and service is evident.

-The appliance installation and periodic inspection should only be undertaken by a qualified, skilled, and competent electrician and connected to the correct power supply suitable for the load as stipulated by the appliance data label.
+The installation and periodic inspection of the appliance should only be undertaken by a qualified, skilled and competent electrician, and connected to the correct supply suitable for the load as stipulated by the appliance data label.

-The electrical installation and connections should meet the mandatory requirements of the local electrical wiring regulations and any safety guidelines.
+The electrical installation and connections should meet the necessary requirements of the local electrical wiring regulations and any electrical safety guidelines.

-We recommend:
+We Recommend:

-- Supplementary electrical protection with the use of a residual current device (RCD) - Fixed wiring appliances should also incorporate a locally situated switch disconnector to connect to, which is easily accessible for switching off and safe isolation purposes.
+- Supplementary electrical protection with the use of a residual current device (RCD) - Fixed wiring appliances incorporate a locally situated switch disconnector to connect to, which is easily accessible for switching off and safe isolation purposes.
 The switch disconnector must meet the specification requirements of IEC 60947.

-Your attention is drawn to the following: BS 7671:2018 - Guidance Note 8 - 8.13: Other locations of increased safety risk
+Your attention is drawn to:

+BS 7671:2018 - Guidance Note 8 - 8.13: Other locations of increased risk

-It is recognized that there may be locations of increased risk of electrical shock other than those specifically addressed in Part 7 of BS 7671.
-Examples of such locations could include laundries, where washing and drying machines are nearby, and water is present, and commercial kitchens with stainless steel units where, once again, water is present.
-Where, because of the perception of additional risks being likely, the installation designer decides that an installation or location warrants further protective measures, the options available include:
+It is recognised that there may be locations of increased risk of electrical shock other than those specifically addressed in Part 7 of BS 7671.
+Examples of such locations could include laundries where there are washing and drying machines in close proximity, and water is present, and commercial kitchens with stainless steel units, where once again, water is present.
+Where, because of the perception of additional risks being likely, the installation designer decides that an installation or location warrants further protective measures, the options available includes:

-- Automatic Disconnection of Supply (ADS) using a residual current device having a residual operating current not exceeding 30 mA; - Supplementary protective equipotential bonding; and - Reduction of maximum fault clearance time.
+- Automatic Disconnection of Supply (ADS) by means of a residual current device having a residual operating current not exceeding 30 mA; - Supplementary protective equipotential bonding; and - Reduction of maximum fault clearance time.

-The provision of RCDs and supplementary bonding must be specified by the host organization's appointed installation designer or electrical contractor and installed by a suitably qualified and competent electrician to comply with Regulations 419.2 and 544.2.
+The provision of RCDs and supplementary bonding must be specified by the host organisation's appointed installation designer or electrical contractor and installed by a suitably qualified and competent electrician so as to comply with Regulations 419.2 and 544.2.